Term Insurance vs Life Insurance - Key Differences & Comparison Skip to main content

 Life insurance aims to provide financial protection to surviving dependents after the death of an insured.
 It is a crucial component of estate planning, offering peace of mind by securing the financial future of loved ones.

-Understanding the distinctions between term and life insurance is crucial for choosing the right coverage for your needs.
+Understanding the difference between term and life insurance is crucial for choosing the right coverage for your needs.
 Here is a table that highlights the primary differences:

 Cost